Why Resistance Is The Main Block To Creativity

 How do you get over your Resistance?

-You don’t get over your Resistance only once.
+In fact, you don’t get over your Resistance only once.
 You have to do it every single day.
 It is a dance over the long haul.

 There are days when Resistance still gets the best of me.
 Luckily, I’ve come across Steven Pressfield’s The War Of Art, a lovely book that describes the inner creative battle with beautiful accuracy, and that has inspired this article.
 When I first read it, I was surprised how well the author articulates the artist’s struggle in the face of Resistance and how much I could apply his insights to my own creative journey.
-On the days when Resistance is winning over me, I re-read some fragments of The War Of Art, and then I just keep going.
+On the days when Resistance is winning over me, I re-read some fragments of The War Of Art.
+And then I just keep going.
 I plunge into the water.
 That’s the only way.

 As final thoughts on this topic, I’d like to share a poem from Part III.
 Matters of Art from my poetry book Embraced by Love.
 I wrote this poem as a response to one of my struggles with Resistance: